-Winnie Mandela to be laid to rest in state funeral
+Winnie Mandela to be laid to rest in Soweto

 Outside Africa, she was known largely because of her ex-husband, but in South Africa she was the mouthpiece and face of the bitter struggle against the racist regime.

 Although Madikizela-Mandela helped usher in a new, more equitable South African political system during her lifetime, she was also entangled in a number of scandals over the years.
-Her reputation got tainted by accusations of human rights violations that seemed sometimes at odds with Mandela's fight for inclusiveness.
+Her reputation was tainted by accusations of human rights violations that seemed sometimes at odds with Mandela's fight for inclusiveness.
 She was also accused of theft and kidnapping, charges she denied.